J-HEARD/sentinel-deploy-ui/README.md

 ---

-## 🔒 Security Note
+## Security Note

 This repository contains **infrastructure templates only** — no analytics rules, playbooks, or operational content.
-All dynamic Sentinel content is managed privately via DevOps pipelines.
+All dynamic Sentinel content is managed privately via DevOps pipelines, this exists for fast deployment covering an M365 cloud environment for a "CISO".